Have your workouts been in a creative rut? I have seen this time and time again.

 Different ways to discover new routines and exercises

-Scope out the rest of the gym and you may learn something new!
+Scope out the rest of the gym, and you may learn something new!

-Pick out a couple fit individuals and spark up a conversation about different techniques and strategies they use to be successful.
-There is literally 1000 books worth of knowledge walking around your gym, you just need to acquire it.
-You should also be in the process of developing a “exercise library” for yourself.
+Pick out a couple of fit individuals and spark up a conversation about different techniques and strategies they use to be successful.
+There are 1000 books worth of knowledge walking around your gym; you simply need to acquire it.
+You should also be in the process of developing an “exercise library” for yourself.
 Jot down any new exercises you see and add it to your collection!